NetFabric/NetFabric.Angle/README.md

 ### Adding to your project

-NetFabric.Angle is available as a [NuGet package](https://www.nuget.org/packages/NetFabric.Angle/).
+NetFabric.Angle is available as a [NuGet package](https://www.nuget.org/packages/NetFabric.Angle/) and as a [Unity package](https://github.com/NetFabric/NetFabric.Angle/releases).

 ### Creation of the angle: